lollobene/lollobene/README.md

 I am Lorenzo Benetollo, a PhD candidate in Blockchain Technology and Distributed Ledger in the Italian National joint program held by the University of Camerino.
 Hosted by Ca' Foscari University of Venice.
+Working at IOTA Foundation as Applied Research Engineer.
 Currently based in Treviso, Italy.